gorenje/rippenstein/works/slider.md

 ## What do the colours mean?

-Instead of defining a range between binary values, [Sldr.in](https://sldr.in) defines two colours.
-Meaning and interpretation of these colours is left up to the human doing the sliding.
+Instead of defining a range between two values, [Sldr.in](https://sldr.in) defines two colours.

+**Meaning and interpretation of these colours is left up to the human doing the sliding.**

 [Sldr.in](https://sldr.in) provides 1) a topic, e.g., [Gender](https://gender.sldr.in), 2) a slider and 3) two colours.

 **Sldr.in does not provide an interpretation nor meaning nor wisdom nor understanding nor insights - it's all in your head.**

 Constant usage will cause the colours to change over time - even if ever so slightly.

+**Sldr.in does not know nor want to know what these colours mean for you.
+Hence it's in your head not on our servers.**

 ## But wait there are three colours?

-[Sldr.in](https://sldr.in/) displays three colours: the "nose" shows your current colour, i.e., the one you swiped today.
+[Sldr.in](https://sldr.in/) displays three colours: the "nose" shows your current colour, i.e., the one you slid today.

 The "left eye" shows you an average colour over the last seven days, i.e., the weak eye.
 The "right eye" shows you an average over the last thirty days, i.e., the mouth eye.

-What an "average" colour looks like is defined by the colour range of the current colours.
-Gregorius and his Elves didn't spend all that much time coming up with the colour scheme.
+Gregorius and his Elves didn't spend all that much time coming up with the colour schemes.
+That's why "average" colours might not make sense but just think about it and eventually something will happen.

-At the bottom there is a graph of the last ten days of sliding excitement.
+Finally, at the bottom there is a graph of the last ten days of sliding excitement.

 ## Colour blind?

-*Art isn't for everyone and my art is for no-one.* - Gregorius Rippenstein
+> Art isn't for everyone and my art is for no-one. <br>&nbsp;&nbsp;&nbsp;- Gregorius Rippenstein

 Unfortunately this is only for people who suffer from non-colour-blindness.
 There are no plans to design a version that works without colours.